Love, Chunibyo & Other Delusions: Characters

 An anime original character and Rikka's older sister.
-She supports her by working as a chef at a fine restaurant.
+She supports her becoming a chef at a fine restaurant.
 She often has to put up with her younger sister's delusional antics, often punishing her by whacking her with a ladle.
 She is also seen to be extremely acrobatic and flexible, which she attributes to being a rhythmic gymnast when she herself was in high school.
 Rikka depicts her sister as a high priestess of evil and accuses Tōka of restraining her from her quest to reach the "Invisible Boundary Line".
 In one instance, she was playing house with Yūta's youngest sister Yumeha, but had a negative outlook where they divorced.